Box-Tools/BoxKit/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Laboratory Directed Research and Development (LDRD) program supported by Argonne National Laboratory [@argonne].
+This material is based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.

 # References